AndreasSE93/project-ggs/README.md

 Server
 ------
-Ideas:
+* Ideas
-*Create a simple server package for our implementation maybe??
+  *Create a simple server package for our implementation?

 Stage 1:
 * Be able to start a generic game server.